 The Body Coach Graduate Plan contains a range of new delicious recipes and snacks to try throughout each cycle.
 You’ll also receive a create your own section with quantities for each ingredient.

-As with both the 90 Day Plan and Cycle 4, on rest days you will eat three reduced carbohydrate meals and two snacks.
+The principles and how you’ll be eating on The Body Coach Graduate Plan are similar to the 90 day plan.
+On rest days you will eat three reduced carbohydrate meals and two snacks.

 On training days you will have the option to choose how you eat from the methods below:

 – One carbohydrate refuel meal to be consumed after a workout.
 Two reduced carbohydrate meals and two snacks.

 – Two carbohydrates refuel meals (one after a workout), one reduced carbohydrate meal and two snacks